RobsOnWaves/ged-handler/DevOps/README.md

 1) Store GED-files in a MongoDB database
 2) Retrieve JSON genealogy objects files (imported from 1.)
 3) Direct conversions from GED-files to JSON genealogy objects files
 4) Use directly API routes from the Swagger UI

 GED-Handler is written in Python with [FastAPI](https://fastapi.tiangolo.com/) and deployed with Docker (details of the code at: [GitHub GED-Handler repo](https://github.com/RobsOnWaves/ged-handler))

-## Using this Image
+It's an opensource project opened to contributions, it misses frontend developments for example.

+The project is managed through Jira contact me through [GitHub](https://github.com/RobsOnWaves) if you want to get involved in the roadmap.

+The code is PEP8 compliant and scanned with Sonarlint.

+# Using the Docker image
 For all uses you should download the stacked apps and init files from GitHub

-### Local run with default credentials (not to be used for public access)
+## Local run with default credentials (not to be used for public access)

 1. Starting the service